jamzaon/ArHackathon2025/README.md

 ## Difficulty Levels

-1. **Level 1**: Simple unweighted graph
+1. **Level 1**: Fulfilment Centers are connected by **roads of the same length** (Simple weighted graph)
-2. **Level 2**: Weighted graph (connections have different lengths)
+2. **Level 2**: Fulfilment Centers are connected by **roads of different lengths** (Weighted graph)
-4. **Level 3**: Bandwidth limitations (connections have limited capacity)
+3. **Level 3**: Fulfilment Centers are connected by **roads of different lengths that have a limited capacity on how many packages can flow through the road at any given time** (Weighted graph with bandwidth)

 ## Scoring

-Packages are scored based on:
+Implementations are scored based on:
-- Number of packages delivered
+- Percentage of packages successfully delivered to the correct destination
-- Package delivery speed
+- Average delivery time for all deliveries

+## Submission
+Update the `team.json` file to contains your or your team's name and then run `python submit.py` to submit your implementation